Katherine-Holland/PP2/README.md

 4. I'd add in error handling when accessing DOM elements.
 Eg. the google charts api or any additional features for future editions.

 ## Credits
-Special thanks to my Mentor Spencer Barriball and to Darragh Drennan for their support and guidance.
+Special thanks to my Mentor Spencer Barriball for his support and guidance.

 ## Images: